Running late, feel sick or on holiday

 If a student arrives late (after 9.00am) he is to report to Reception.
 A late pass will be stamped into the Student Diary and this must be shown to the teacher along with a satisfactory explanation or parental note before entry to the class is granted.

-If a student must leave the school grounds during the day, a day pass must be filed with Reception.
-Normally such a pass is signed by the Year Level Coordinator.
+If a student must leave the school grounds during the day, a note from a parent/guardian must be brought to school or written in the student diary.
+Then the student can have a day pass filled out (collect them from College Reception).
+Normally such a pass is then signed by the Year Level Coordinator.
 The student retains a section of the day pass for identification.
 Students returning to the College must sign in at Reception.
 As far as possible, we ask that appointments be made out of school hours.

 Absence from School